cloudfoundry/loggregator-tools/README.md

 the Loggregator system.
 The results of this test are displayed in a simple UI and available via JSON and the Firehose.

+## [Syslog Nozzle][syslog-nozzle]
+This is a nozzle that converts envelopes into syslog messages.
+This is meant to be deployed in Kubernetes.
+The dockerfile for packaging this app is located [here][syslog-nozzle-dockerfile].
+The kubernetes deployment manifest and instructions for configuring it can be found [here][syslog-nozzle-k8s-deployment].

 [https-drain]: https://github.com/cloudfoundry-incubator/loggregator-tools/tree/master/https_drain
 [syslog-drain]: https://github.com/cloudfoundry-incubator/loggregator-tools/tree/master/syslog_drain
 [cf-syslog-drain-release]: https://github.com/cloudfoundry/cf-syslog-drain-release